Best Cashback Sites in the UK Compared (Which Pays the Most?)

 TopCashback

 I use TopCashback the most.
 It claims to be the highest-paying cashback site and it’s free to join.
 There is also an option of a paid account, which costs £5 a year but pays bigger bonuses.
-Personally, I would see how much you use it first before you opt for the paid account.

-Since opening my TopCashback account, I have received well over £6,000 into my cashback account!
+Since opening my TopCashback account, I have received well over £9,000 into my cashback account!

-Your cashback earnings can be withdrawn as cash, or you can opt for a gift card, for a small bonus.
-It also has a generous refer a friend scheme.
+Your cashback earnings can be withdrawn as cash, or you can opt for a gift card for a small bonus.
+It also has a generous refer-a-friend scheme.

 Quidco